enoklearn/engineering/modules/automated-testing.md

 <details open>
    <summary><b>Test Smells and Flakiness</b></summary><br/>

-   With this topic, you’ll learn about common anti-patterns when writing automated tests, and some techniques to help your test suite run soundly every time.
+   With this topic, you’ll learn about common anti-patterns when writing automated tests and some techniques to help your test suite run soundly every time.

    #### Learning Outcomes
    * List common test smells